Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 boosting, k-means and more.
 It is also built upon and designed to cooperate with other scientific libraries like NumPy and SciPy.

+### Methodology of design and implementation

+The main design consists of three parts of the application that needs to be executed sequentially to achieve desired output starting from the non-processed database of photos.

+To allow clear architecture of the project, separation of tasks in the design of application was applied.
+Every part has completely different responsibility and whole program is in a pipe form, but also allows to execute different parts separately, if user, for example wants only to process images.

 External specification
 =======================